Stonehenge man's missing falcon found on Isle of Wight

-"One of our friends went out there, he's a falconer, so he used a lure to bring the bird in."'Weak and hungry'
+"One of our friends went out there, he's a falconer, so he used a lure to bring the bird in."

 After spending an hour contacting other falconers on the island, Mr Hain tried the Independent Bird Register, which helped him trace Mr Gale.